The Great Fluoride Debate

 I think they can only answer that.

-So, if many experts are saying that fluoridated water is probably bad, should we forcing it onto everyone?
-Just because it hasn’t yet been proven harmful beyond all scientific skepticism?
+So, if many epidimeologists are saying that fluoridated water is probably bad, should we really be forcing it onto everyone?

-We can address oral health in other ways.
-The three countries I mentioned before, Denmark, Germany, and Finland, who do not fluoridate their water, also have the the healthiest teeth3 in the world!
+No!
+That’s the same mistake we made with leaded gasoline, which ended up poisoning millions before we finally banned it.
+And besides, we can address oral health in other ways!
+The three countries I mentioned before, Denmark, Germany, and Finland, who don’t fluoridate their water, also happen to have the the healthiest teeth2 in the world!
 Is it just genetics?
-Probably not, because Australian Aboriginals also had perfect teeth until being introduced to white sugar and refined flour.
-There are many other variables we can address if our goal is a country with healthy teeth.
+No, because Australian Aboriginals also had perfect teeth until they were introduced to white sugar and refined flour.
+Healthy teeth should be addressed with diet.
+And fluoride tablets, which are ultra cheap, can always be given out for free as needed.
+We should not be poisoning the entire water supply for .24 less cavities per person.

 Also, there is always a section of the population that will be hypersensitive to a certain chemicals.
 Fluoride allergy is already a known phenomena.
 Extreme cases are documented, but of course sensitivity is a spectrum.
 The NTP also notes in their monograph that: